afedoriouk/20-React-Portfolio-Project-20/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests] for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+App is ready to be deployed.

-See the section about [deployment] for more information.

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: [https://github.com/afedoriouk/20-React-Portfolio-Project-20](https://github.com/afedoriouk/20-React-Portfolio-Project-20)

-### `npm run build` fails to minify
+### `npm run build`

-This section has moved here:
+Builds the app for production to the build folder.

 # 20-React-Portfolio-Project-20